Dior Fall/Winter 2026 Look1

 If couture was accumulation, RTW is articulation.

 The lotus motif replaces hydrangea density.
-Instead of compact bloom, we see petal-like expansion.
+Compact bloom gives way to petal-like expansion.
 The center — the waist — becomes the anchor point.

 Dior Fall/Winter 2026 Look 6